What is a mortgage? Mortgage terms A-F

 A buy to let property is bought with the sole intention of letting it to tenants.
 Most mortgage lenders offer special 'buy-to-let' mortgage deals for this purpose.

 As this type of lending poses a greater risk to the lender, it is usually more expensive than a residential mortgage.
-Read more on buy to let mortgages.

 The amount of money you borrow to buy a property.